apify/apify-cli/README.md

            command will update the Actor in the current directory based on its name in ".actor/actor.json" file.

 OPTIONS
-  -v, --version=version  Actor version number which will be pulled.
+  -v, --version=version  Actor version number which will be pulled, e.g. 1.2.
+Default: the highest version
 ```

 _See code: [src/commands/pull.js](https://github.com/apify/apify-cli/blob/v0.16.2/src/commands/pull.js)_